hyponet/outline-importer/README.md

 ### Usage

-Make sure your **Directory Structure** like this(This directory structure is consistent with the expose from Outline):
+Make sure your **Directory Structure** like this(This directory structure is consistent with the export from Outline)

 ```
 | - wiki_dir